TheDaChicken/YoutubeLiveChannelRecorder/README.md

 ## Inspiration

   This idea came from when I wanted to record livestreams from [Skeppy](https://www.youtube.com/channel/UCzMjRlKVO9XIqH_crIFpi6w).
   When he ends his livestreams, his deletes the recording.
 Meaning if I were to miss a livestream or want to watch and look back on it.
 I can't.
 Since I was unable to record them fast enough when I got the notification when he was live, I made the program to record it automatically!
-(NOTE SKEPPY LIVE STREAMS MOSTLY ON HIS SECOND CHANNEL[SKEP](https://www.youtube.com/channel/UCviw1uSMHnTFm9RQvacw6Mw))
+(NOTE SKEPPY LIVE STREAMS MOSTLY ON HIS SECOND CHANNEL, [SKEP](https://www.youtube.com/channel/UCviw1uSMHnTFm9RQvacw6Mw))

 ## CREDITS